It’s precisely why the transient nature of the film world appeals to her.

 So when the Malayalam industry beckoned, she was quick to shift states.
 The decision paid off big time, for she was signed on to be a part of the Prithviraj starrer 7th Day.
 “I was the only female character in the movie, and to be able to act opposite Prithviraj was a huge thing for me.
 He was a kind and considerate person, and always made it a point to appreciate me when I did something good.
 He’d also point out the places where I went wrong.
 As an established hero, he didn’t have to do that.
 I really admire him for it.”

 Koothara – headlined by Mohanlal and Bharath – followed.
 “Ever since Avan Ivan, I’ve always worked with powerful actors.
+They’ve made life challenging for me in a good way.
+By pitting my skills against theirs, I feel that I’ve become better.”

 It was after a year’s absence from Tamil screens that Janani returned with Thegidi.
 The detective film went on to become a surprise hit at the box office in 2014.
 The fact that it succeeded was not something Janani is surprised by, though.
 “When director P Ramesh met me, he said that the film will run for two hours and one minute.
 That kind of meticulous planning and superior organisational skills – of a producer like CV Kumar – can only lead to success.
 I knew what I was signing up for,” she smiles.